More Essays

 One boom-era journalist departed from his colleagues by expressing satisfaction with the census.
 St. Louis and Chicago, San Francisco and Sacramento, have been growling because the census enumerators have not footed up a population equal to what has been claimed for them by their papers.
 And now comes Bodie a growling, the census taker giving us a population of only 5,417, when we have been claiming from 7,000 to 10,000 people in our altitudinous burg.
 Perhaps our enumerators have omitted a few, but is not 5,416 a goodly population for a place that may be said to be really only about two years old?
 We think it is.”
 (Bodie Chronicle 17 July 1880)

 So, why is the notion that Bodie contained more than 10,000 residents so persistent if boomtown reporters and census takers thought otherwise?
+A generation after the boom, imaginary numbers began appearing as if they were established fact.
 Early in the 20th century a newspaperman interviewed three aging Mono County pioneers.
-“Bodie had a population in 1879 estimated at 10,000,” reported the journalist in 1906, unaware that most eyewitness estimates in 1879 were 8,000 or fewer.
-(Bridgeport Chronicle-Union 6 January 1906) Perhaps a trio of seasoned storytellers had overlooked certain details to increase the dying town’s importance in western folklore.
+“Bodie had a population in 1879 estimated at 10,000,” reported the journalist in 1906, apparently unaware that in 1879 most eyewitnesses reported 8,000 people or fewer.
+(Bridgeport Chronicle-Union 6 January 1906) Perhaps a trio of seasoned storytellers exaggerated to increase the dying town’s importance in Wild West folklore.
 Or maybe time clouded their memories.

-Despite romantic memories and wishful thinking, Bodie never boomed again and the town never contained more than 10,000, inhabitants.
-Observations recorded during the boom suggest that eyewitnesses believed only about 7,000 people, maybe 8,000 at the most, populated the place.
+Despite wishful thinking and romantic stories, Bodie never boomed again and the town never contained 15,000, 12,000, or even 10,000, inhabitants.
+Observations recorded during the boom reveal that eyewitnesses believed only about 7,000 people, maybe 8,000 at the most, ever populated the place.

 NOTES